laravel-streams/streams-core/docs/routing.md

 You can configure routes just as you would in a regular Laravel application using the `routes/web.php` file.

-### Service Providers

-You may use the enhanced [service providers](providers#routing) that come with the Streams platform to define routes.

 ### Streams Router

 The Streams platform provides a `Route::streams()` method for defining routes. *All streams-specific routing approaches pass through this method.*